dry-python/returns/docs/pages/methods.rst

   >>> assert is_numeric('text') == Failure('It is not a number')

 Why is it helpful?
-Because ``cond`` can be easily added into a :ref:`pipeline` of functions.
+Because ``cond`` can be easily added into a :ref:`pipelines` of functions.

 unwrap_or_failure